 Blackout didn’t have time to be angry.
 The last two minutes of his life were spent exclusively focused on picking himself up off the pavement, each time nursing his pain and pride.
 Wiping the blood from his lip on the back of his fist, he lifted his head again.

-One hand across her abdomen and his chin perched on the other, she looked at Blackout almost pitifully.
+One hand across their abdomen and their chin perched on the other, they looked at Blackout almost pitifully.

 “Sorry,” said Blackout.
 “But it takes me a while to get warmed up.”
 He had stopped with the chivalry nonsense after the first flurry.
 Now he honestly didn’t know how he was ever going to lay a hand on Rose at all.

 Rose responded with a warm smile, “Oh, not a problem.”
-He started towards Blackout again, in the same rosy-wave pattern as the other 4 times.
+They started towards Blackout again, in the same rosy-wave pattern as the other 4 times.

 But Blackout was ready, or so he thought.
 He stood up straight with his elbows tucked to protect his fractured ribs.
 He opened his eyes as wide as he could, determined to see through Rose’s attacks.
 All he needed was one opening.